Harrison Bader Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 20th in baseball in home runs allowed (117 total, 1.2 per game).
+- Royals pitchers combine to allow 119 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.